 \subsubsection{Impacts of facial geometry priors}

 In our work, we exploit facial geometry priors, \emph{i.e.,} facial landmark heatmaps, for joint face SR and inpainting.
-We give a full discussion about how many improvements the facial geometry priors bring.
+We provide a discussion about how many improvements the facial geometry priors bring.

-We formulate two baseline models as below (we denote Pro-UIGAN as P, estimated facial priors as FP, and ground-truth facial priors as GT): \begin{itemize} \item P-FP: we discard the estimated facial priors of CM-TMs and employ the facial appearance features as the input of TUNs. \item P+GT: we use ground-truth facial landmark heatmaps instead of estimated facial priors, denoted by the ``P+GT" model. \end{itemize}
+We formulate two comparing network structures below (we denote Pro-UIGAN as P, estimated facial priors as FP, and ground-truth facial priors as GT): \begin{itemize} \item P-FP: we remove the prior estimation network, \textit{i.e.}, CM-AM.
+Here, we use three residual blocks~\cite{he2016deep} to replace the CM-AM in each UI-block, keeping the model size consistent. \item P+GT: we use ground-truth facial landmark heatmaps instead of estimated facial priors. \end{itemize}

-As illustrated in Fig.~\ref{figloss}, the result of ``P+GT" model (see Fig.~\ref{figloss}(i)) shows more accurate facial geometry than the results of ``P-FP" model (see Fig.~\ref{figloss}(h)) and our Pro-UIGAN (see Fig.~\ref{figloss}(l)).
-This implies the importance of facial geometry priors in the hallucination process: accurate facial prior knowledge assists in reducing the ambiguous mapping caused by occlusions and thus facilitates the upsampling procedures.
-As shown in Tab.~\ref{table-abm}, the P+GT model (with the ground-truth facial geometry priors) outperforms the Pro-UIGAN model (with the estimated facial geometry prior) and P-FP model (without prior information) with the PSNR improvement of 0.819 dB and 4.682 dB on CelebA-HQ, respectively.
-Consequently, facial geometry priors significantly promote the model performance and thus achieve high-quality hallucinated results.
+As illustrated in Fig.~\ref{figloss}, the result of P+GT (see Fig.~\ref{figloss}(i)) shows more accurate facial geometry than the results of P-FP (see Fig.~\ref{figloss}(h)) and our Pro-UIGAN (see Fig.~\ref{figloss}(l)).
+This indicates the importance of facial geometry priors in the whole process: accurate facial prior knowledge significantly reduces the ambiguous mapping caused by occlusions and thus facilitates the upsampling procedures.
+As shown in Tab.~\ref{table-abm}, P+GT (with the ground-truth facial geometry priors) outperforms Pro-UIGAN (with the estimated facial geometry prior) and P-FP (without prior information) with the PSNR improvement of 0.766 dB and 4.431 dB on CelebA-HQ, respectively.
+These results demonstrate the efficacy of the proposed CM-AM.